sap-tutorials/Tutorials/tutorials/hana-cloud-migration/hana-cloud-migration.md

 In this tutorial we will be migrating the content from the HXE tenant database.
 When migrating from a multi-tenant database, each tenant database is migrated to a dedicated SAP HANA Cloud database instance.

 ### Select a SAP HANA Cloud database
-This tutorial uses a SAP HANA Cloud free tier instance provisioned in Cloud Foundry as the migration target.
+This tutorial uses a SAP HANA Cloud free tier instance as the migration target.
 The following tutorials cover how to sign up for and create a free-tier SAP HANA Cloud instance.

   * [Help Thomas Get Started with SAP HANA](hana-trial-advanced-analytics) (Only the first 3 steps of this tutorial are needed for basic setup of SAP HANA Cloud.)